- Quality of Life & Wellness»

 Law of Attraction Affirmations

 The law of attraction states that like draws like.
-People around the world have used this principle to improve their lives countless times.
-Although there are many different methods used, affirmations are extremely popular and just as effective when used properly.
+People around the world have used this principle to improve their lives.
+Although there are many different methods available, affirmations are extremely popular and just as effective when used properly.

 What are affirmations?

 At their core, affirmations are statements of belief.
 We may not realize it as it happens, but we’re bombarded with them every day of our lives.
-Our parents gave them to us in their expectations of who they wanted us to be and what they believed us to be.
+Our parents gave them to us in their expectations of who they wanted us to become, as well as who we are.
 Our friends did the same, as did teachers in their evaluations of us as students.

 As we grow up, those repeated messages eventually wind their ways into our subconscious and become a part of our identities as adults.
 However, when we are old enough to have a more concrete sense of self, we can use them to draw what we want and need into our lives, be it money, health, happiness or love.